Deep-Symmetry/bytefield-svg/README.md

 [this](https://github.com/Deep-Symmetry/dysentery/blob/379555f21244354c4dc0c9711c8cb3a3552bc64b/doc/modules/ROOT/examples/dbserver_shared.edn)).

-The [DSL documentation](https://bytefield-svg.deepsymmetry.org/) is hosted on netlify, and built out of the [doc](doc) folder, which includes build instructions.
-(They are slightly more complex than if you were using `asciidoctor-bytefield`, because they want ot build against the latest version of `bytefield-svg` in case they are demonstrating unreleased features that haven't yet made it to the that extension.)
+The [DSL documentation](https://bytefield-svg.deepsymmetry.org/) is hosted on deepsymmetry.org, and built out of the [doc](doc) folder, which includes build instructions.
+(They are slightly more complex than if you were using `asciidoctor-bytefield`, because they want to build against the latest version of `bytefield-svg` in case they are demonstrating unreleased features that haven't yet made it to the that extension.)